Node

 Response property methods

-You can call the following methods on the NodeResponse
+You can call the following methods on a NodeResponse

 object: